Related Posts

 Limitations of Peptide-Based Agents

 Despite their potential benefits, peptide-based agents also face some limitations when compared to traditional treatments for Lyme disease.
-One major challenge is the need for further optimization and refinement of peptide sequences to enhance their stability and bioavailability in the body.
+One major challenge is further optimizing and refining peptide sequences to enhance their stability and bioavailability in the body.
 Additionally, the cost of developing and producing peptide-based agents may be higher than conventional antibiotics due to more complex manufacturing processes.
-Furthermore, extensive clinical trials are required to establish their safety and efficacy before widespread adoption as a standard treatment option.
+Furthermore, extensive clinical trials must establish their safety and efficacy before widespread adoption as a standard treatment option.

 Potential Benefits of Peptide-Based Anti-Lyme Disease Agents